-Nobles has contributed to the Ukraine chapter of «The International Comparative Legal Guide to: Mergers & Acquisitions 2018».
+Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 the Commercial Code of Ukraine of 16 January 2003;